 - Identity verification: Government-issued documents (Aadhaar, PAN) are uploaded and reviewed by administrators.
 This confirms the athlete's legal identity.

 - Profile review: Sports credentials, achievements, and experience are reviewed before the profile is marked as verified.
+Unlike automated-only systems, human review adds a quality layer that can assess whether claimed achievements and qualifications are legitimate.

 The result is a profile that brands can trust.
 Not because the athlete claims to be legitimate, but because the platform has verified it through multiple independent signals.